cmput402-w19/project-Team8/README.md

 ```

 #### TravisTorrent
-Using sqlite3 to query this, download our csv from here: https://travistorrent.testroots.org/page_access/
+Using sqlite3 to query this, download our snapshot of the data csv from here: https://drive.google.com/open?id=149zmEOi9i4L340VfPXSYEEt8ZnybTTld

+This csv is very large (3gb) thus it could not be included directly in the github repository.
+Using this csv is important to properly replicate the results of our research.
 This csv can be imported to sqlite3 using:
 ```
 sqlite3 travis.db
 .mode csv